 - Does your gift have a philanthropic twist, such as products made of upcycled components or from brands with a social mission?

 - Do you have a particular relationship with the merchants behind your gift?
 Or does the gift include one of your own favorite things?
 If so, share your enthusiasm!

 Customers naturally gravitate to gifts that embody an experience.
 Sunday Morning Pancakes, for example.
-The individual items are delicious, but by putting them together they’re really creating something more powerful: the hope that the gift recipient will enjoy the paper, the companionship of loved ones, and the well-earned leisurely atmosphere of a day filled with nothing but possibility.
+The individual items are delicious, but by putting them together they’re really creating something more powerful: the hope that the gift recipient will enjoy the tea towel, the companionship of loved ones, and the well-earned leisurely atmosphere of a day filled with nothing but possibility.
 Or a nap.

 Other unique gift ideas include:

 - Just Breathe - a tropical spa gift set for relaxation and rejuvenation.